-Only records where the child was born after January 1, 2010, should be displayed.
+Only records where the child was born after January 1, 2005, should be displayed.

-- 34. Choose File→Save or click the Save button on the Quick Access toolbar and save the query as: Younger Children - 35.
-Close the query and then close the database.
+- 38. Choose File→Save or click the Save button on the Quick Access toolbar and save the query with the name Younger Children. - 39.
+Close the query and then close the A3-R1-K4CRevised database.